javascript-tutorial/en.javascript.info/1-js/99-js-misc/03-currying-partials/article.md

 So:
 1. We didn't lose anything after currying: `log` is still callable normally.
-2. We were able to generate partial functions such as for today's logs.
+2. We can easily generate partial functions such as for today's logs.

 ## Advanced curry implementation

-In case you'd like to get in details, here's the "advanced" curry implementation that we could use above.
+In case you'd like to get in details, here's the "advanced" curry implementation for multi-argument functions that we could use above.

 It's pretty short: